rodalbert/rodalbert/index.md

 Welcome to Rodrigo Alberto home page

-I'm a Coder and Data Analist.
+I'm a Coder and Data Analyst.

 # What I done

 Student in Computer Science in [IST Técnico Lisbon](https://tecnico.ulisboa.pt/en/) where i learn to solve coding and logic system problems.

-Coder in [FreeCodeCamp Lisbon](https://www.freecodecamplisbon.org/) where i work in coding problems and his solutions.
+Coder in [FreeCodeCamp Lisbon](https://www.freecodecamplisbon.org/) where a team work in coding problems and his solutions.

 System Developer in [Institute of Informatics, Public Institute](http://www.seg-social.pt/ii-ip-instituto-de-informatica-ip) Collaborator in the development of the information system ́s core procurement and contracts of informatics institute.

-[Secondary](https://www.dgae.mec.pt/) School Teacher of economics and social sciences.
+[Secondary](https://www.dgae.mec.pt/) School Teacher where analise data in economics and social sciences.

 # Links